makersacademy/chitter-challenge/README.md

 I met the first user story and set up a test environment so test messages don't go into the real database.
 I set the result database query in of Peep all to be in reverse order.
 I protected agains SQL injection, added the timestamp to peeps.
-I created a basic sign up method so peeps have the users name.
+I created a registration method that takes a password and encyrpts.

 Seting up the databases: